Generalized covariant prescriptions for averaging cosmological observables: Including non-geometric weight factors in the averaging prescription

 The relative importance of such a contribution with respect to the contributions $f_\Phi(z)$ and $b_X(z)$, already discussed in the previous section, is illustrated in Fig. \ref{f4}.
 As shown by the picture when compared with Fig. \ref{f3}, including the matter density as physical weight factor in the geometric averaging prescriptions seems to have relevant effects only at large enough redshifts, $z \gaq 1$.
 In that regime, the presence of the weight $\rho$ seems to ``compensate" the geometric contributions of the new averages proposed in this paper, in such a way as to approach the result $f_\Phi$ computed with our original proposal of light-cone average \cite{1}.

-See also \cite{2} for numerical results concerning similar average integrals.
+A similar integral prescription for averaging the flux in the small redshift-bin limit, with the matter density $\rho$ as non geometrical weight factor, has been presented also in \cite{2} (see also the discussion of Sect. \ref{Sec3}).
+The numerical results, however, are different, for two reasons.
+First of all we have included here the contribution of all interference terms (like the last two in Eq. \eqref{420} and the last one in Eq. \eqref{52}), which have been not taken into account in \cite{2}.
+Second, the matter fluctuations have been evaluated here through the Poisson equation \eqref{54}, whereas in \cite{2} they have been approximated by using a different method, which may lead to a numerical underestimation of the related effects, thus possibly explaining the differences between our results and the ones plotted in \cite{2} at higher redshifts\footnote{We thank Pierre Fleury for discussions about this point.}.

 As a final remark, we emphasize that the different prescriptions we have proposed can be tested by numerical N-body codes such as \textit{gevolution} \cite{Adamek:2015eda}.
 In particular, among all the possible choices of $\Scal$ as a power of the luminosity distance $d_L$, only the average of flux (namely $d^{-2}_L$) is maximally sensitive in the redshift range $z\gaq 0.1$ to the measure adopted in the average (see also \cite{BenDayan:2013gc,3}).
 This is because the averages we have proposed contain a $\sqrt{\gamma}$ (which is nothing but $d^2_L$) in the measure.
 Therefore, the dominant lensing corrections cancel in the second-order expression of the flux \cite{BenDayan3,BenDayan:2013gc,3} making this case more sensitive to the adopted prescription.
 Interestingly, the recent results from \textit{gevolution} do average different power laws of the luminosity distance (see Fig. 1 of \cite{Adamek:2018rru}).
 Unfortunately, the plot shown there for $d^{-2}_L$ does not look precise enough for a precise comparison with our analytical results.